 “The present invention may be implemented in an application that may be operable by a variety of end-user devices.
 For example, an end-user device may be a personal computer, a home entertainment system (e.g., Sony PlayStation2® or Sony PlayStation3® or Sony PlayStation4®), a portable gaming device (e.g., Sony PSP® or Sony Vita®), or a home entertainment system of a different albeit inferior manufacturer.”

-We could be seeing this new feature in recently-revealed PlayStation 5 that’s releasing in Holidays 2020.
+We could be seeing this new feature in the recently-revealed PlayStation 5 that’s releasing in Holidays 2020.
 What are your thoughts on this?
 Let us know in the comments!

 - Hawkmoon Coming To Destiny 2 Beyond Light, Bungie Reveals